 Cross-flow lees filter experience delivers efficiency and economy at Yalumba

 Recovery of wine from lees represents one of the most challenging forms of filtration faced by wineries.
 The high concentration and variability of the suspended solids limit the suitable filtration technologies, while strict environmental regulations and sustainability programs are increasing pressure to reduce waste volumes.
 The crossflow lees filtration offers wineries an efficient solution to filtration challenges.

-- the cost of earth and other filter media such as lenticular cartridges was a large part of the company’s consumables’ budget
+- The cost of earth and other filter media such as lenticular cartridges was a large part of the company’s consumables’ budget.

 “At Yalumba we have a strong minimalist additive philosophy, and use almost no fining agents in our winemaking; earth just didn’t fit this model,” she said.
-“Cross-flow filters have enabled this goal to be realised, and the high solids lees crossflow filter has been the icing on the cake.
+“Crossflow filters have enabled this goal to be realized, and the high solids lees crossflow filter has been the icing on the cake.
 “No longer do premium quality lees and juice bottoms end up at the bottom of the quality chain.
 The quality in many cases is almost as good as the clear wine, and they are often recoverable back into the product they came from, or similar.”

 Recovering wine at a higher value

 The filter has also been used for standard post-fermentation and racking cellar filtration at the Oxford Landing Winery, expanding the filtration capacity of the site.
 The filter is able to operate unmanned over weekends as it is connected to the site’s SCADA system for remote monitoring.
-This enables an additional 35% operation time during the weeks when it is utilised.
-Additionally by using the system for filtration prior to the bottling membranes, Yalumba has reduced the number of lenticular housings and consumable cartridges required for pre-bottling filtration.
+This enables an additional 35% operation time during the weeks when it is utilized.
+Additionally, by using the system for filtration prior to the bottling membranes, Yalumba has reduced the number of lenticular housings and consumable cartridges required for pre-bottling filtration.

 Environment and safety

 Environmental impact and employee safety are both vital considerations for The Yalumba Wine Company.
-Rose says the complete removal of earth filtration from its winemaking process was a threeprong approach, as it supported quality, environmental and safety concerns simultaneously.
-Yalumba had already shifted completely from DE use, eliminating it through use of cross-flow membrane technology for all general cellar clarification.
-The RDV filters, however, still used perlite, and while being less hazardous from a safety point of view, it must be controlled tightly through the HACCP and wine processing aids approval system.
+Rose says the complete removal of earth filtration from its winemaking process was a three-pronged approach, as it supported quality, environmental and safety concerns simultaneously.
+Yalumba had already shifted completely from DE use, eliminating it through the use of crossflow membrane technology for all general cellar clarification.
+The RDV filters, however, still used perlite, and while being less hazardous from a safety point of view, must be controlled tightly through the HACCP and wine processing aids approval system.
 Respiratory protective equipment is required for operators handling the perlite.

-Yalumba cellar surpervisor and lees crossflow trainer Rob Bondfield says the new filter has delivered welcomed changes.
+Yalumba cellar supervisor and lees crossflow trainer Rob Bondfield says the new filter has delivered welcomed changes.
 “After spending some time running the Oenoflow lees filter and learning what to look out for regarding solids percentage, varying flow rates, pressure differentials, etc, I believe it’s made a huge difference to our quality and efficiency of lees filtration,” he said.
 “We no longer have to downgrade our lees filtrate because what we are filtering is of the same quality as the free run.

 We also don’t have the problem of using perlite or DE on the rotary drum and having to dispose of the waste.
-“The other advantage we have found is that the NTU coming out of the crossflow filter is 0.2-0.4 which has vastly improved our final filtration.
-Bondfield also praised the user-friendly aspect of the units touch screen and navigation tools.
+The other advantage we have found is that the NTU coming out of the crossflow filter is 0.2-0.4 which has vastly improved our final filtration.”
+Bondfield also praised the user-friendly aspect of the unit’s touch screen and navigation tools.

 “Purchasing this filter has improved all areas of our lees recovery which, in turn, can only assist in making better wines for our company.”
-While Yalumba will continue to work on increasing the proportion of solids in the retentate and the filtrate recovery, they are at the forefront of innovation with an application that has sustainable benefits for so many parts of the business, improving wine quality, reducing environmental impact, providing a safer work environment, all while improving the financial recovery of wine lees products.
+While Yalumba will continue to work on increasing the proportion of solids in the retentate and the filtrate recovery, they are at the forefront of innovation with an application that has sustainable benefits for so many parts of the business such as improving wine quality, reducing environmental impact, providing a safer work environment, all while improving the financial recovery of wine lees products.